 Unlike most executive coaches, I do not focus on the “soft skills” of being a CEO – leadership, communication, conflict resolution, public speaking, people management, executive presence.
 These skills certainly are important but only cover half of what is needed for a business to be more financially successful.

 You can have great leadership qualities, excellent people skills and get your team to work together well, and still have a business be a financial failure.

 CEO “Hard Skills”

-As an executive coach, I coach and advise my clients on the other half of being a strong CEO — the so called “hard skills” which include strategic decision, financial tradeoff decisions, building an executive team, setting up a company to be sold, buying a company, R&D investment decisions, marketing strategy, distribution channel selection, pricing, compensation strategies, and more.
+As an executive coach, I coach and advise my clients on the other half of being a strong CEO — the so-called “hard skills” which include strategic decisions, financial tradeoff decisions, building an executive team, setting up a company to be sold, buying a company, R&D investment decisions, marketing strategy, distribution channel selection, pricing, compensation strategies, and more.

 From Entrepreneurial Founder to “Professional” CEO

 My practice specializes in transitioning a successful entrepreneur into a successful “professional” CEO.
 If you’re like most of my clients, you don’t believe in “giving up control” to an outsider.
 At the same time, you may have this nagging feeling in the back of your mind that your company is entering new territory that’s no longer familiar.

 Executive coaching provides a middle ground that enables you to continue to lead your company while benefiting from the experience and skills of someone who is strong where you may be weak.

 Matching Your Weaknesses to My Strengths